Last Updated: June 29, 2020

 9. SECURITY OF YOUR PERSONAL INFORMATION: We take all reasonable and appropriate steps to protect your personal information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration and destruction.
 We use appropriate technical and organizational measures to protect your personal information which may include: physical access controls, encryption, internet firewalls, intrusion detection and network monitoring depending on the nature of the information and the scope of processing.
 Our staff who may have access to your information are required to keep that information confidential.

 11. YOUR INFORMATION CHOICES AND CHANGES: You may opt out of receiving promotional emails from us by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your accounts or our ongoing business relations.
-You may also send requests about your contact preferences and changes to your information, including requests to opt-out of sharing your personal information with third parties, by emailing email@example.com.
+You may also send requests about your contact preferences and changes to your information by emailing email@example.com.
 If you are looking to exercise your consumer rights under the California Consumer Privacy Act (CCPA), please use the form found in Section 12 below; if you are looking to exercise your data subject rights under the General Data Protection Regulation (GDPR), please use the form found in Section 13 below.

 |Categories of Personal Information We Collect||Categories of Third Parties with Which We Share Information for Business Purposes|